bjaegerthomas/tech-interview-prep/udemy computer science algorithms/recursion/fibonacci/README.md

 ## Thoughts after Solution
 Wait a second, did I just solve this in a drier way than the lecturer?
 I need to try more test cases but my code worked for a num value of 5 which returned 55 as the nth value.

+*UPDATE* Alas it is too good to be true.
+My code did not work for the value 10.
+It would seem I am missing values within the sequence skipping over them by using just num as the starting value to add to in the recursive line of code.